 Learn the foundational skills necessary to create and edit professional-looking spreadsheets.
 Topics include an introduction to Excel, constructing cell data, using formulas, functions, formatting worksheets, viewing and printing workbooks, charts, graphics; and analyzing, organizing and sharing workbooks.

-Building upon skills learned in the Excel 2013 Introductory course, students will learn to prepare and navigate workbooks, enhance charts, use tables and analysis tools, and explore ways to share this information with internal and external customers.
+Building upon skills learned in the Excel 2013 Level 1 course, students will learn to prepare and navigate workbooks, enhance charts, use tables and analysis tools, and explore ways to share this information with internal and external customers.

 Microsoft Excel Level 3 Advanced